alphahughes1/.github/README.md

 - **Keep your tablet powered**; long renders can be CPU-intensive and may drain the battery quickly.
 - **Offload heavy rendering** by pairing the frontend with a remote backend.
 Deploy the backend on a desktop, server, or cloud instance, then edit `frontend/app.js` to point `API_BASE_URL` at the remote address.
-- **Monitor storage usage** under `media/`; long Ken Burns films and per-shot clips can take several gigabytes.
+- **Monitor storage usage** under `media/`; long Ken Burns films, generated placeholder artwork, and per-shot clips can take several gigabytes.
 Periodically clean up old renders to free space.